Maintenance Guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Do a pre-hail-season documentation pass

-Before hail season, take clear ground-level photos of the roof, gutters, downspouts, soft metals, fence panels, window screens, and any existing interior stains.
+Spring hail season is reliable enough across Collin County and Denton that the documentation pass should happen before it, not after.
+Take clear ground-level photos of the roof, gutters, downspouts, soft metals, fence panels, window screens, and any existing interior stains.
 The goal is not to create a claim.
 It is to know what was already present before the next storm.

 After hail or high wind, repeat the same photo angles and note what changed.
 For storm-specific next steps, read the DFW hail season roof guide.